automaticanalysis/automaticanalysis/README.md

    - **MATLAB** - It has been tested with version r2009a and later
    - **SPM** - It has been tested with versions SPM5 and later (SPM12 is recommended!)
  - Recommended software for features:
-   - For MEG: Neuromag (Elekta Instrument AB Stockholm, Stockholm, Sweden)
+   - For MEG (maxfilter): Neuromag (Elekta Instrument AB Stockholm, Stockholm, Sweden)
    - For visual representation of the pipeline: [GraphViz](http://www.graphviz.org)
    - For generating and serialising provenance: [Raptor RDF Syntax Library](http://librdf.org/raptor)
  - Recommended/Partially supported software for analysis: